liuxiang/liuxiang.github.io/source/_posts/gatling(压测) 体验.md

         at java.lang.reflect.Method.invoke(Method.java:498)
         at io.gatling.mojo.MainWithArgsInFile.runMain(MainWithArgsInFile.java:50)
         at io.gatling.mojo.MainWithArgsInFile.main(MainWithArgsInFile.java:33)
-Caused by: java.lang.IllegalArgumentException: The requested class 'gatling.ForsetiGatewaySimulation' can not be found in the classpath or does not extends Simulation.
+Caused by: java.lang.IllegalArgumentException: The requested class 'gatling.f**s***GatewaySimulation' can not be found in the classpath or does not extends Simulation.
         at io.gatling.app.Selection$Selector.$anonfun$trySelectingSingleSimulation$3(Selection.scala:80)
 ```
 - 诊断: can not be found in the classpath or does not extends Simulation. 未继承Simulation,看起来像没有找到这个类文件.检查target